Patient Education and FAQ’s

 It’s been a few months after my rhinoplasty and the tip of my nose still looks big.
 How long does it take to go away?

 The tip of the nose is often the last part of the rhinoplasty to heal.
 If you look at some of the other questions about swelling, you will see that the tip can take up to a year to heal.
-However, the tip will look great, but not “perfect” after one month.
+However, after one month, the tip will look great but not “perfect.”

 Return to the top